mcjkurz/qhchina/docs/pkg_docs/topic_modeling/index.md

     def plot_topic_words(self, n_words=10, figsize=(12, 8), fontsize=10,
                          filename=None, separate_files=False, dpi=72):
         """Plot the top words for each topic as a vertical bar chart."""

-    def plot_convergence(self, figsize=(10, 6), filename=None):
-        """Plot the convergence of the model using perplexity history."""

     def save(self, filepath):
         """Save the model to a file."""